conewasnthere/noname/README.md

 ## NONAME
-NONAME was a 2012 and 2017 revival created by vel
+NONAME was a 2012 and 2017 revival created by vel.
-It was hosted via radmin VPN so if that helps then ig. uh enjoy this old bricks website
+It was hosted via radmin VPN so if that helps then ig. uh enjoy this old bricks website.
 Frontend inspired by finobe
 ## HOSTING
 Use XAMPP and Composer to host it locally